Phenomenology of extended multiHiggs doublet models with $S_4$ family symmetry: Oblique , and parameters

-\item In our work we are assuming that the gauge singlet scalars acquire very large vacuum expectation values (VEVs), which implies that the mixing angles of these fields with the $\Xi_{1}$ nd $\Xi_{2}$ scalar doublets are very small since they are suppressed by the ratios of their VEVs, which is a consequence of the method of recursive expansion proposed in JHEP \textbf{11} (2000), 042.
-Because of this reason, the singlet scalar fields do not have a relevant impact in the electroweak precision observables since they do not couple with the SM gauge bosons and their mixing angles with the neutral components of the scalar doublets is very small.
-Therefore, under the aforementioned assumptions, in the alignment limit scenario where the $126$ GeV Higgs boson is identified with the CP even neutral part of $\Xi_{3}$, the oblique $T$, $S$ and $U$ parameters will receive new physics contributions arising from the electrically neutral and electrically charged scalar fields arising from the $SU(2)$ scalar doublets $\Xi_{1}$ and $\Xi_{2}$.
-We also cited Refs J. Phys.
-G \textbf{35} (2008), 075001, Nucl.
-Phys.
-B \textbf{801} (2008), 81-96 and mentioned that from the properties of the loop functions appearing in the expressions for the oblique $S$, $T$ and $U$ parameters given in J. Phys.
-G \textbf{35} (2008), 075001, Nucl.
-Phys.
-B \textbf{801} (2008), 81-96, Phys.
-Rev. D \textbf{91} (2015), 095014, it follows that in multiHiggs doublet models, the contributions to these parameters arising from new physics will vanish in the limit of degenerate heavy non SM scalars.
-Thus, a spectrum of non SM scalars in multiHiggs doublet models, with a moderate mass splitting will be favoured by electroweak precision tests.
-This discussion with the correponding references were included in the revised version of our manuscript.
+where $\Pi _{11}\left( 0\right) $, $\Pi _{33}\left( 0\right) $, and $\Pi _{30}\left( q^{2}\right) $ are the vacuum polarization amplitudes with $ \{W_{\mu }^{1},W_{\mu }^{1}\}$, $\{W_{\mu }^{3},W_{\mu }^{3}\}$ and $ \{W_{\mu }^{3},B_{\mu }\}$ external gauge bosons, respectively, and $q$ is their momentum.
+We note that in the definitions of the $T$, $S$ and $U$ parameters, the new physics is assumed to be heavy when compared to $M_{W}$ and $M_{Z}$.
+In order to simplify our numerical analysis we restrict to the scenario of the alignment limit where the neutral CP even part of the $SU\left( 2\right) $ scalar doublet $\Xi_{3}$ is identified with the 126 GeV SM like Higgs boson.
+We further restrict to the region of parameter space where the neutral CP odd and electrically charged components of $\Xi_{3}$ correspond to the SM Goldstone bosons.
+In that simplified benchmark scenario, the non SM physical scalar states relevant at low energies will arise from the $\Xi_{1}$ and $\Xi_{2}$ scalar doublets.
+We further assume that the gauge singlet scalars acquire very large vacuum expectation values (VEVs), which implies that the mixing angles of these fields with the $\Xi_{1}$ and $\Xi_{2}$ scalar doublets are very small since they are suppressed by the ratios of their VEVs (assumed that the quartic scalar couplings are of the same order of magnitude), which is a consequence of the method of recursive expansion proposed in \cite{Grimus:2000vj}.
+Because of this reason, the singlet scalar fields do not have a relevant impact in the electroweak precision observables since they do not couple with the SM gauge bosons and their mixing angles with the neutral components of the scalar doublets are very small.
+Therefore, under the aforementioned considerations, in the alignment limit scenario where the $126$ GeV Higgs boson is identified with the CP even neutral part of $\Xi_{3}$, the oblique $T$, $S$ and $U$ parameters will receive new physics contributions arising from the electrically neutral and electrically charged scalar fields arising from the $SU(2)$ scalar doublets $\Xi_{1}$ and $\Xi_{2}$.
+The oblique $T$, $S$ and $U$ parameters have been computed in the framework of multiHiggs doublet models in \cite{Grimus:2007if,Grimus:2008nb,CarcamoHernandez:2015smi}.
+Then, the contributions arising from new physics to the $T$, $S$ and $U$ parameters in model 1 are: